 Going back to the survey, the results show way too much.
 Although I never do it, this time I asked the children to write their names on the lists.
 I had a reason for it.
 Are you wondering what I found?
 You should be.

-Slovak children had roughly the same wishes my younger son has: mobile phones, tablets, computers, play stations… etc. The lists of Romani children also showed unity.
+Slovak children had roughly the same wishes my younger son has: mobile phones, tablets, computers, play stations… etc. The lists of Roma children also showed unity.
 However, a diametrically different one.
 Some might not believe it, others might be saddened by it.
 I offer the results of the survey to you, you are welcome to come and see the questionnaires in my office, with a cup of quality coffee.

-More than half of the Romani children wanted sweets and cakes, and for their father to be at home with the family at Christmas.
+More than half of the Roma children wanted sweets and cakes, and for their father to be at home with the family at Christmas.
 About 30% of the children wanted a jacket or a sweater; girls preferred shoes and scarfs.
 A few respondents wanted toys, with a book here and there.
 There were also bizarre wishes including chainsaws, axes and knives.
 Out of the total number of children in this group, only two wished for a cell phone.

 What conclusion can we make?